cantarino/max-list-sum/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;You may also run this project pulling the image from docker hub with `docker pull christiancantarino/maxsum`.After pulling the image, run it using the command: `docker run -p 8080:8080 christiancantarino/maxsum`

 ### Testing
-To run the implemented unit test, after installing the depencies with `npm install`, run `yarn test` on the main folder.
+To run the implemented unit test, after installing the dependencies with `npm install`, run `yarn test` on the main folder.

 ## GraphQL API
 To see the GraphQL queries and run them on your own with Apollo Server: